-Be in the Know
+Aphasia: Be in the Know

-One million people in the U.S. are estimated to have aphasia, commonly as a result of stroke.
+More than 2 million people in the U.S. are estimated to have aphasia, commonly as a result of stroke.
 Stroke survivors with aphasia face an increased incidence of post-stroke depression versus stroke survivors with no aphasia.

-Aphasia does impact language: listening, writing, reading and speaking
+- Aphasia does impact language: listening, writing, reading and speaking

-Aphasia does NOT impact intelligence
+- Aphasia does NOT impact intelligence

 Tips for better communication with someone with aphasia:

-Use a variety of ways to communicate — writing, facial expressions, speaking, pictures, phone/communication apps.
+- Use a variety of ways to communicate — writing, facial expressions, speaking, pictures, phone/communication apps.

-Communication takes two — be direct and confirm what’s said.
+- Successful communication takes two — be direct and confirm what’s said.

 The American Stroke Association and the National Aphasia Association — collaborating to help stroke survivors beat aphasia.

 ©Copyright 2022 American Heart Association, Inc., a 501(c)(3) not-for-profit.
 All rights reserved.
 American Stroke Association is a registered trademark of the AHA.
 Unauthorized use prohibited.
-DS17859 6/21
+DS19937 9/22